aheschl1/tensors/README.md

 # rtensor

 Tensor primitives with CUDA and CPU backends.
-Remote procedure protocol built in at backend level.
+Remote execution protocol built in at backend level.
 Uses BLAS, cuBLAS, and custom kernels.

 Goal is high performance ML stack with minimal dependencies, and the flexibility of numpy.